This is the place where the product description will appear if a product has one.

-We have arrived to November, a true in-between time.
+We have arrived in November, a true in-between time.
 The colorful leaves have fallen, the garden has been put to rest, and we are awaiting the first snowfall to make the landscape beautiful once again.
-It's the start of the holiday season, and we find more time to spend with family and friends, indulging in lovingly-prepared meals, and cozying up to the warm fires of the season.
+We've gotten through an election, and we are still living through the stressful times of the COVID-19 pandemic.

 Sometimes I think the Magic that comes with this particular time of year, late October, is the coziness of the nights spent by the fireplace, warm meals, and loved ones to snuggle up with.
 Moments like these call for celebration and gratitude, good wine, herbal tea, and the sweets that we let ourselves indulge in--guilt-free.